Adult and Higher Education

 This course examines the foundations of academic advising in higher education.
 Issues such as developmental advising, practice and delivery models, working with diverse populations, current research, ethics, and assessment practices are explored.
 Cr 3.

 HRD 555 Introduction to Student Affairs in Higher Education

 This course provides students with an introduction to student affairs in higher education institutions.
 Particular attention will be given to historical developments as rooted in the emergence of the unique model of higher education in the U.S. Students will review and critique theories, models and orientations within student development, including the college student, and higher education institution culture and environment.
 In addition students will explore and analyze current issues in student development.
 The intent is to provide students with the foundation and skills necessary to understand and evaluate the field as well as to assess their own interest and commitment to careers in student affairs.
 Cr 3.

 This introductory course examines key issues such as demographic trends, theories of aging, problems and opportunities in later-life learning, productive retirement, and educational opportunities for elders.
 A major goal of the course is to invite professional educators to explore human aging with an eye toward improving teaching and/or program development with elder populations.
 Cr 3.

 HRD 600 History and Philosophy of Adult Education

 This course examines historical and philosophical foundations of adult education.
 Key trends and theoretical frameworks are explored.
 Students will be introduced to a range of adult education practice domains in Maine and elsewhere.
 Creating a "community of learners" and modeling other adult education practices is a central goal of this course.
+HRD 600 is a required core course in the Adult and Higher Education program.
 Cr 3.

 HRD 601 Marketing Training and Adult Education